EMeyerLab/ipdtools/README.md

 ```console
 user@computer:$ pip install ipdtools
 ```
-> NB: Editable pip install is not guaranteed to work properly.4
+> NB: Editable pip install is not guaranteed to work properly.

 ### With conda